Geometries in perturbative quantum field theory: Introduction

 At low loop orders there exist only few, rather trivial $c_2$-invariants (notably $-1$ and 0).
 At higher loops the picture becomes much more diverse.
 The graph polynomial that defines the $c_2$ grows rapidly in size with the loop order.
 Therefore it is desirable to develop tools beyond point-counting $X_G$ to determine the $c_2$ at least for small primes.

-In \cite{K3} it was shown that the $c_2$ can be obtained by point-counting the product of two smaller `Dodgson' polynomials with no division by $q^2$, see Definition \ref{defpsi} and Equation (\ref{c2dod}).
+In \cite{K3} it was shown that the $c_2$ can be obtained by point-counting the product of two smaller {\em Dodgson} polynomials with no division by $q^2$, see Definition \ref{defpsi} and Equation (\ref{c2dod}).
 But simplification does not stop there.
-If the $c_2$ is given by point-counting a product of two polynomials, each of which is linear in an (arbitrarily chosen) variable $\alpha$ then one may take resultants with respect to $\alpha$
+If the $c_2$ is given by point-counting a product of two polynomials, each of which is linear in an (arbitrarily chosen) variable $\alpha$, one may take resultants with respect to $\alpha$,

-This tool (`denominator reduction') can be iterated to quite efficiently reduce the polynomials that need to be counted.
+The above equation holds if the total degree of $(A\alpha+B)(C\alpha+D)$ does not exceed the number of variables.
+In Theorem \ref{denredthm} this is ensured by the condition $2h_1(G)\leq|\sE(G)|$.
+This tool (denominator reduction) can be iterated to quite efficiently reduce the polynomials that need to be counted.
 It enabled the authors of \cite{BSmod} to perform an exhaustive empirical search for $c_2$s that come from primitive graphs with at most 10 loops.

-Some $c_2$s are linked to the Fourier coefficients of certain modular forms (see Definition \ref{defmod} and \cite{K3,BSmod}).
-A striking result was the many gaps in the geometries found, see Table 1.
+Some $c_2$s are linked to the Fourier coefficients of certain modular forms (see \cite{K3,BSmod}).
+A striking result was the many gaps in the geometries found, see Table \ref{tab1}.
 In particular, there was no modular form of weight 2 and level $\leq1200$ which matched the $c_2$ of any primitive graph of $\leq10$ loops in $\phi^4$ theory (Conjecture 26 in \cite{BSmod}, see Conjecture \ref{nowt2}).
+This `no curves conjecture' does not eliminate curves from perturbative quantum field theory.
+It refers to the situation that a Feynman integral (of the type considered in this article) has a representation as an elliptic integral in one variable with a numerator given by hyperlogarithms.
+This means that after a series of hyperlogarithmic integrations only the last integral is elliptic.
+In quantum field theory it is possible that elliptic integrals are iterated.
+One prominent example is the K3 surface in \cite{K3} (corresponding to the weight 3 level 7 modular form) which is the symmetric square of an elliptic curve.
+An example of a different type is the Feynman integral of the massive sunrise diagram (see e.g.\ \cite{BVsunrise} and the references therein).

-Still, the empirical evidence was based on only 157 unique $c_2$s.
+The empirical evidence in \cite{BSmod} was based on only 157 unique $c_2$s.
 Higher loop orders, however, could not be examined because even after denominator reduction the point-counting was too time-consuming.

-To overcome this difficulty, we prove a more powerful variant of denominator reduction: For simplicity, we assume that $q=p$ is an odd prime.
-This allows us to trivially express any point-count as a sum over Legendre symbols,
+To overcome this difficulty, we prove a more powerful version of denominator reduction for odd prime powers.
+We express any point-count as a sum over Legendre symbols (Definition \ref{deflege}).
+For $a\in\FF_q$ we define

 For any polynomial $F$ in a positive number $N$ of variables we have